manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

    * This metadata file describes the samples.
    * Required column: </br>
       - pathologyID: the phenotype of each patient/sample, used to define the "cohorts".
-   * Can include other columns (but currently, not used by the scripts) such as:
+   * Optional columns (currently not used by the scripts) such as:
       - sampleID: unique identifier for each sample
       - specimenID: external identifier for each sample, typically related to the BAM or FASTQ filenames.
       - patientID: a more user-friendly identifier for each sample